Defect tolerance: fundamental limits and examples: Introduction

 We intentionally abstracted our problem to a simple model which is more fundamental and relates to other applications needing redundancy for objects and a universal design.
 For example, instead of parts of a reconfigurable circuit, objects can represent elements in a programmable logic device (e.g., look-up tables (LUTs) in an FPGA).
 As part of periodical firmware update, a manufacturer assigns values of LUTs (both primary and redundant) without knowledge of locations of device-specific failures.
 Then, a built-in algorithm for each failed LUT $T$ reconnects it to an adjacent spare LUT $R$, with the requirement that $R$ and $T$ be equivalent.
 This built-in local algorithm is a computationally non-demanding way to reconfigure around defective LUTs.
-Note that the interconnections of the LUTs need to be universal so that any update chosen by the manufacturer has the same guarantee against defects.
+Note that the interconnect of the LUTs need to be universal so that any update chosen by the manufacturer (these updates change the configuration of the primary LUTs) has the same guarantee against defects.

 For $q=2$ our problem is equivalent to finding sparsity vs. edge-size trade-off for $(t,t)$-colorable hypergraphs, cf.~\cite{alon2009power}.
 See Section~\ref{sec:hyper}.
-Other potential applications arise in warehouse planning, operations research, public safety etc.
+Other applications potentially arise in warehouse planning, operations research, public safety etc. Such applications can be conceived after realizing that our interconnect may be thought of as a transportation network between a collection of ``sinks'' and ``sources'' so that each sink can be serviced by at least $t$ sources, where each sink has a type and can be serviced only by sources of the same type.

-Expressed mathematically, we are looking for a $k \times m$ bipartite graph with the property that for any $q$-coloring of the left nodes there is a $q$-coloring of the right nodes such that each of the $k$ nodes is connected to at least $t$ nodes of its color.
-The goal is to find bipartite which have efficient trade off in redundancy ${m/ k}$ vs. number of edges.
+Expressed mathematically, we are looking for a $k \times m$ bipartite graph with the property that for any $q$-coloring of the left-side nodes there is a $q$-coloring of the right-side nodes such that each of the $k$ left-side nodes is connected to at least $t$ nodes of its color.
+The goal is to find bipartite designs which have efficient trade-off in redundancy ${m/ kt}$ vs. number of edges.